agraef/raptor7/README.md

 Raptor's MIDI learn facility, while simple to use, is fairly basic as well.
 It's only possible to map MIDI CC and note messages at present.
 Having support for other kinds of messages such as aftertouch would be nice.

 Also, there's no support for macro controls yet.
-It should be possible to add this now that we have the capability to configure inverted mappings, but it would still make the interaction with the MIDI learn facility more complex, so I'll have to come up with a design that keeps things simple.
+It would make a lot of some sense to add this now that we have the capability to configure inverted mappings.
+But it would also make the interaction with the MIDI learn facility more complicated, so some effort will be needed to keep things as simple as possible.

-On the positive side, Raptor's MIDI map files are just Lua tables and their structure is fairly simple, so it's not too hard to process map files in Lua, or even generate the data from MIDI map file formats of other MIDI and DAW programs.
+On the positive side, Raptor's MIDI map files are just Lua tables and their structure is fairly simple, so it's not too hard to process them in Lua, or even generate the data from map file formats of other programs.

 ### Controller Support